Geopolitical Barriers to Globalization: Construction of the Geopolitical Alignment Measure

 Figure~\ref{fig:global_goldstein_evolution} reveals the secular evolution of global geopolitical relations over seven decades.
 The Cold War period (1950--1991) exhibits persistently low cooperation levels, with mean scores oscillating between 1 and 3, punctuated by sharp deteriorations during major crises—the Korean War (1950), Suez Crisis (1956), Cuban Missile Crisis (1962), and Soviet-Afghan War (1979).
 The end of the Cold War marks a structural break: mean scores surge from 2.5 in 1989 to above 3.5 by 1993, subsequently stabilizing at this elevated level through the 2000s.
 This period of hyper-globalization coincides with historically high cooperation scores and reduced variance, reflecting expanded multilateral institutions and deepening economic integration.
 Since 2010, however, scores have plateaued and begun declining, with the Arab Spring (2011), Ukraine Crisis (2014), and COVID-19 pandemic (2020) marking inflection points toward renewed fragmentation.
-The Russia-Ukraine War (2022) drives scores to their lowest level since the 1980s, confirming the end of the post-Cold War cooperative equilibrium.
+The Russia--Ukraine War (2022) drives scores to their lowest level since the 1980s, consistent with renewed fragmentation of the post-Cold War cooperative pattern.

 Figure~\ref{fig:weo_goldstein} examines Western European and Other States (WEO), the core of the postwar liberal order.
-Panel (a) demonstrates remarkably stable intra-regional cooperation, with scores consistently above 3 and reaching peaks near 5 during periods of institutional deepening—the Single European Act (1986), Maastricht Treaty (1992), and Eastern enlargement (2004).
-Notable disruptions include the Cyprus Crisis (1974), which temporarily depressed scores to 2.5, and the dual shocks of Brexit (2016) and the Russia-Ukraine War (2022), which have driven scores below 3 for the first time since the 1980s.
-Panel (b) reveals that WEO states' relationships with other regions broadly track global patterns while maintaining systematically higher baseline cooperation—typically 0.5--1.0 points above the global mean.
-The divergence since 2015 between stable intra-WEO cooperation and deteriorating WEO-other relations provides stark evidence of selective decoupling: Western states maintain deep integration among themselves while political relationships with the Global South and non-aligned states deteriorate.
+Panel A demonstrates stable intra-regional cooperation, with scores consistently above 3 and reaching peaks near 5 during periods of institutional deepening—the Single European Act (1986), Maastricht Treaty (1992), and Eastern enlargement (2004).
+Notable disruptions include the Cyprus Crisis (1974), which temporarily depressed scores to 2.5, and the dual shocks of Brexit (2016) and the Russia--Ukraine War (2022), which have driven scores below 3 for the first time since the 1980s.
+Panel B reveals that WEO states' relationships with other regions broadly track global patterns while maintaining systematically higher baseline cooperation—typically 0.5--1.0 points above the global mean.
+The divergence since 2015 between stable intra-WEO cooperation and deteriorating WEO-other relations is consistent with selective decoupling: Western states maintain deep integration among themselves while political relationships with the Global South and non-aligned states have deteriorated.